semuconsulting/pyspartn/README.md

 ('Large ionosphere coefficient C01', -0.27200000000000557)
 ```

 Attributes in nested repeating groups are suffixed with a 2-digit index for each nested level e.g. `SF032_06`, `SF061a_10_05`.
+See [examples below](#iterating) for illustrations of how to iterate through grouped attributes.

+Enumerations for coded values can be found in [spartntables.py](https://github.com/semuconsulting/pyspartn/blob/main/src/pyspartn/spartntables.py).

+The `payload` attribute always contains the raw payload as bytes.

+#### <a name="iterating">Iterating Through Group Attributes</a>

 To iterate through nested grouped attributes, you can use a construct similar to the following (_this example iterates through SF032 Area reference latitude values in a SPARTN-1X-GAD message_):

 ```python
 vals = []